GenericMappingTools/gmt/trunk/doc/rst/source/makecpt.rst

 (cpt files).
 You define an equidistant set of contour intervals or pass your own z-table, and create a new cpt file based on an existing master cpt file.
 The resulting cpt file can be reversed relative to the master cpt, and can be made continuous or discrete.
+For color tables beyond the standard GMT offerings, visit http://soliton.vm.bytemark.co.uk/pub/cpt-city.

 The color palette includes three additional colors beyond the range of z-values.
 These are the background color (B) assigned to values lower